 Photo credit here

 Valentine’s Day in Japan is celebrated differently than anywhere else in the world.
-It is a day that women gift men, usually chocolate.
+It is a day that women give gifts to men.
+It is usually chocolate.
 There are several different types of chocolate given, for a multitude of reasons.
 There is, of course, etiquette involved, and as with all gift giving in Japan, it is complex and a minefield for the unintiated.

 Women give chocolate for the following reasons….